-The history of hot stone massage dates back to the ancient times.
+The history of hot stone massage dates back to ancient times.
 It was a major healing tradition of Ayurveda as far back as 5000+ years ago in India.
 Japanese have been using this technique for warming the abdomens to improve digestion about 4000 years ago.
 Even the ancient Chinese were quite familiar with the heated stone therapy, and they mainly used it for improving the function of their internal organs about 2000 years ago.
 The Native Americans used it during rituals and sweat lodges about hundreds of years ago.
-In simple, the technique has been popular throughout the globe since long and is nowadays an effective method for healing injuries, muscle pain and stress.
+In simple, the technique has been popular throughout the globe for long and is nowadays an effective method for healing injuries, muscle pain, and stress.

 Nowadays, hot stone massage is a favorite pick of many clients at spas and salons.
 Back in the ancient times, it was done with smooth basalt, however; most of the massage therapists and spas use oil for the hot stone massage with some fragrant oils as well.
 Moreover, there are different places from where you can find home massage kits featuring smooth stones with massage oils and instruction manual on preparing your hot stone massage therapy.

 Giving a hot stone massage is pretty much easy.
 The only thing to care about is to ensure that the stones don’t get too hot.
 In this guide, I will tell you how to give a hot stone massage using simple techniques with some tips and indications.

 Giving a Hot Stone Massage